orchetect/xcode-simulator/README.md

 This README serves as basic documentation.

-## Roadmap

-After a period of testing in various repositories, version 1 will be released.

 ## Author

 Coded by a bunch of 🐹 hamsters in a trenchcoat that calls itself [@orchetect](https://github.com/orchetect).